bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-100-111.rst

 `blog post <https://community.axonivy.com/d/142-environments-will-disappear-in-the-long-term>`_.

 Ivy environments have been used for **staging** and in some rare cases for **multi-tenancy**.
-If you have used it for staging, the initial use case, then you should not face any issues.
+If you have used them for staging, the initial use case, then you shouldn't face any issues.
 Make sure that the :code:`Default` configuration is correct for each of your staging environments.
 If you have used it for multi-tenancy, then you need to manually migrate each tenant to either its own Axon Ivy Engine or its own Axon Ivy Application.
 Read more about this topic in :ref:`multi-tenancy`.